dive-be/eloquent-super/README.md

 #### Migrations

-The super model must define a morphs relationship that follows Laravel's naming conventions: the model's singular name in snake case + `able`.
+The super model should define a morphs relationship that follows Laravel's naming conventions: the model's singular name in snake case + `able`.

 ```php
 Schema::create('addresses', static function (Blueprint $table) {